HumanCompatibleAI/imitation/docs/getting-started/cli.rst

         expert.policy_type=ppo-huggingface \
         demonstrations.n_expert_demos=500

-Note: the small number of total timesteps is only for demonstration purposes and will not produce a good policy.
+.. note:: The small number of total timesteps is only for demonstration purposes and will not produce a good policy.

 Run GAIL on the `seals/Swimmer-v0` environment